UFC Star Jon Jones Responds To Colby Covington Comments About Fabricio Werdum

 There have been plenty of comments made against UFC star Jon Jones by fellow fighter Colby Covington over the past several weeks.
 Covington has also made comments about other fighters including Tyron Woodley and Fabricio Werdum.
 The latter of these comments were enough for Jon Jones to finally issue a response but it wasn’t quite as harsh as anything Covington said to him or about him.

 As MMA Mania recently reported, Jones fired back against comments that Colby Covington made regarding Werdum.
 The former UFC light heavyweight champion basically praised Werdum for standing up against Covington’s remarks.
-Jones sent out a tweet after 3 a.m. from his current location saying, “I despise racism, good job today @FabricioWerdum dude had the audacity to call you a “f****t” as he’s backing up on Facebook live.”
+Jones sent out a tweet after 3 a.m. from his current location saying, “I despise racism, good job today @FabricioWerdum dude had the audacity to call you a ‘f****t’ as he’s backing up on Facebook live.”

 The issue stems from Covington’s remarks after he defeated Demian Maia at UFC Fight Night 119.
 Basically, Covington called the Brazilian community “a bunch of filthy animals” leading to outrage.
 However, Fabricio Werdum was on hand for the recent UFC Fight Night 121 media day over in Sydney, Australia and happened to be near Covington.
 He ended up tossing a boomerang at him which has now led to UFC conducting an investigation over the incident.